|Home | About Us | Our Programs | News / Press | Media | Contact Us|

 With a mission to capture the uniqueness of Texas arts and culture, Texas Foundation for the Arts strives to bring Texas' vast arts and cultural landscape to viewers of PBS.

 2014 marks the 100th anniversary of the opening of the Houston Ship Channel and Port of Houston.

-Our program, titled Houston Ship Channel: Deep Water Centennial, highlights the grit and determination needed to dredge sleepy Buffalo Bayou into a mega 52-mile shipping lane from Galveston Bay to Houston 100 years ago, and how Houston's vast inland Port is called the "irreplaceable Port" for the United States.
+Our documentary, titled Houston Ship Channel: Deep Water Centennial, highlights the grit and determination needed to dredge sleepy Buffalo Bayou into a mega 52-mile shipping lane from Galveston Bay to Houston 100 years ago, and how Houston's vast inland Port is called the "irreplaceable Port" for the United States.

 Major funding for this program provided by Exxon Mobil; additional funding provided by Amegy Bank of Texas, NA; B B & T Bank; Buffalo Marine Services, Inc.; CenterPoint Energy; Dannenbaum Engineering Corporation; Enterprise Products Partners, L.P.; Greater Houston Port Bureau; Greater Houston Convention and Visitors Bureau; Gulf Winds International, Inc.; The Albert and Ethel Herzstein Charitable Foundation; Houston Pilots Association; Intercontinental Terminals Company; International Longshoremen’s Association; Kirby Corporation; Kornegay and Company, LLC; LyondellBasell; Moran Shipping Agencies, Inc.; Port of Houston Authority; Nolan and Bobbie Richardson Family; Shell Oil Company; Strasburger & Price, LLC; Jacob Stern & Sons, Inc.; Tellepsen Family; and Vopak.